Architecture in the Time of Coronavirus

 It seems like a lifetime ago that we began implementing our work-from-home policy in mid-March 2020.
 My company, along with nearly all other businesses across the globe had to make some form of adjustment to react to the very apparent Covid-19 situation.

 First off, I must acknowledge and thank the Federal Government for their financial assistance.
-The Canadian Emergency Wage Subsidy (CEWS), the Temporary Wage Subsidy for employers, and the Canada Emergency Business Account (CEBA) have literally prevented my business from going under.
+The Canada Emergency Wage Subsidy (CEWS), the Temporary Wage Subsidy (TWS) for Employers, and the Canada Emergency Business Account (CEBA) have literally prevented my business from going under.
 Further, the BDC low-interest loan has also helped my company weather this storm, and I am grateful.
 Of most importance, on behalf of the JFA team, we would like to thank all the front-line healthcare workers helping the sick combat this pandemic along with the essential businesses who are out there risking their lives so that we can (rather conveniently) still enjoy our meals in the safety of our homes.

 Covid-19 was a major gut-punch to some businesses in the way in which they operate, requiring fundamental changes in what they do.
 For others, the situation required procedural tweaking to simply adjust to our current "new normal".